Table of Contents

 These state-levied tire disposal or recycling fees are generally pretty low, costing as little as $1 for a set of four car tires in Kansas.
 Most states, however, charge between $4 – $8 to dispose of a set of four old tires.

-You can get two types of warranties when you buy new tires: mileage warranties and a road hazard warranty.
+You can get two types of warranties when buying new tires: mileage warranties and road hazard warranties.
 While neither of these is essential, they are something you should consider.

 Mileage warranties guarantee your new tires will last a certain number of miles of driving.
 While that sounds like a great idea, you should consider a couple of things when getting one of these warranties.